openfl/lime.openfl.org/_docs/advanced-setup/linux.md

 ## Help & Forums

-If you encounter problems setting up Lime to compile on Linux, please visit the [forums](http://community.openfl.org/c/help) or [Discord](https://discord.gg/tDgq8EE).
+If you encounter problems setting up Lime to compile on Linux, please visit the [community forums](http://community.openfl.org/c/help) or our [Discord server](https://discord.gg/tDgq8EE).